amimul1/FLD-generator/README.md

 ## Installation
-The code has been also tested on Python 3.11.5,
+The code has been tested on Python 3.11.5.
 ```console
 pip install -r ./requirements/requrements.txt
 export PYTHONPATH=`pwd -P`:$PYTHONPATH